 Electric boilers can be advantageous in certain situations.
 They are very simple pieces of technology, so they don’t need a lot of space, and can be placed almost anywhere in a property because they don’t need a flue or a gas pipe run to them.
-Very little heat is lost in the process of heating the water, so electric boilers are nigh on 100% efficient.
+Very little heat is lost in the process of heating the water, so electric boilers are almost 100% efficient.

 What are the disadvantages of electric boilers?

 Of course, if electric boilers were the best solution, you would see them everywhere, but you don’t.
-There are downsides to electric boilers, and let me run you through the key points.
+There are downsides to electric boilers – let me run you through the key points.
 Gas is considerably cheaper than electricity, at about 30% of the price.
 That means the cost of heating water using electricity is going to be a lot higher, even if you have a very efficient system.